devfabiosilva/jni_tutorial/README.md

-# JNI tutorial
-JNI (Java Native Interface) tutorial for beginners
+# JNI (Java Native Interface) tutorial for beginners

 ## Introduction

+This tutorial will brief explain to you how to create a simple resource access between your Java VM code and native OS

+What you will learn:

-- Create a shared library in C containing simple basic functions
+- Create a shared library in C containing simple basic functions and simple resource to access your system
 - Create your JNI library in C to access your shared library
-- Compile JNI shared library
+- Compile JNI shared library, access your custom class, throw an Exception or Throwable through native code
 - Integrate JNI to your Java or Kotlin
+- Create a documentation for C using Doxygen
+- Create a documentation for Java using Javadoc
+- Integrate tests

 ### Create a shared library in C containing simple basic functions